frnsys/nom/readme.md

     cd nom
     pip install --editable .

-If you wish to use `nomadic clip` (to convert clipboard HTML into markdown notes) on OSX, you also need the following:
+If you wish to use `nom clip` (to convert clipboard HTML into markdown notes) on OSX, you also need the following:

     pip install pyobjc